 |IL026||Genetics: Science and Society

 The Language Centre offers academic modules in Arabic, Chinese, French, German, Japanese, Russian and Spanish at a wide range of levels.
 These modules are available for exam credit as unusual options to mathematicians in all years.
 Pick up a leaflet listing the modules from the Language Centre, on the ground floor of the Humanities Building by the Central Library.
 Full descriptions are available on request.
-Note that you may only take one language module (whether as an Unusual Option or from List B) for credit in each year.
+Note that you may only take one language module (as an Unusual Option) for credit in each year.
 Language modules are available as whole year modules, or smaller term long modules; both options are available to maths students.
 These modules may carry 24 (12) or 30 (15) CATS and that is the credit you get.
 We used to restrict maths students to 24 (12) if there was a choice, but we no longer do this.

 Note: 3rd and 4th year students cannot take beginners level (level 1) Language modules.

 There is also an extensive and very popular programme of lifelong learning language classes provided by the centre to the local community, with discounted fees for Warwick students.
 Enrolment is from 9am on Wednesday of week 1.
 These classes do not count as credit towards your degree.

 The Language Centre also offers audiovisual and computer self-access facilities, with appropriate material for individual study at various levels in Arabic, Chinese, Dutch, English, French, German, Greek, Italian, Portuguese, Russian and Spanish.
 (This kind of study may improve your mind, but it does not count for exam credit.)